Baháʼí Faith: Human beings

-The Baháʼí writings state that human beings have a "rational soul", and that this provides the species with a unique capacity to recognize God's status and humanity's relationship with its creator.
+The Baháʼí writings state that human beings have a "rational soul," which provides the species with a unique capacity to recognize God's transcendence and humanity's relationship with its creator.
 Every human is seen to have a duty to recognize God through his Messengers, and to conform to their teachings.
 Through recognition and obedience, service to humanity and regular prayer and spiritual practice, the Baháʼí writings state that the soul becomes closer to God, the spiritual ideal in Baháʼí belief.
-According to Baháʼí belief, when a human dies, the soul is permanently separated from the body and carries on in the next world where it is judged based on the person's actions in the physical world.
+According to Baháʼí belief, when a human dies, the soul is permanently separated from the body and carries on in the next world, where it is judged based on the person's actions in the physical world.
 Heaven and Hell are taught to be spiritual states of nearness or distance from God that describe relationships in this world and the next, and not physical places of reward and punishment achieved after death.

-The Baháʼí writings emphasize the essential equality of human beings, and the abolition of prejudice.
-Humanity is seen as essentially one, though highly varied; its diversity of race and culture are seen as worthy of appreciation and acceptance.
+The Baháʼí writings emphasize the essential equality of human beings and the abolition of prejudice.
+Humanity is seen as essentially one, though highly varied; its diversity of race and culture is appreciated and accepted.
 Doctrines of racism, nationalism, caste, social class, and gender-based hierarchy are seen as artificial impediments to unity.
 The Baháʼí teachings state that the unification of humanity is the paramount issue in the religious and political conditions of the present world.